medicalA15/medicalA15.github.io/about.md

 # Background

 An area where deep learning systems find themselves particularly at risk for adversarial attacks is within the healthcare space.
 Healthcare is fundamentally a sensitive space, with patient data being highly protected and every decision made having a lasting impact on the health of the people that are involved.
 As technology advances within this sector, deep learning algorithms are being used for new tasks, including diagnosing patients with conditions based on viewing medical images such as photographs, x-rays, and other diagnostic scans.
 In cases where adversarial examples attack these deep learning models, the possibilities for misdiagnosis and subsequent fraud and bodily harm begin to grow.
 We want to determine how to develop robust solutions to protect this sensitive data and model predictions against such adversarial examples.

 In the case of these adversarial attacks here, we wanted to get a further understanding of what parts of the algorithm these attacks tend to focus on.
 The understanding is that these deep learning algorithms are built using neural networks, particularly convolutional neural networks as is usually the case when working with image inputs (University of Michigan).
 Convolutional neural networks, or CNNs for short, work through the usage of layers that handle functionalities such as decreasing the computational power required to process the data through dimensionality reduction, extracting dominant features, and flattening in order to produce the proper classification output (Saha).
 In the case of this replication, we have used the same pre-trained ImageNet models with tuned parameters for classification and pre-trained ResNet-50 models to build our networks as the source material.

 When it comes to the adversarial attacks, they can affect all sections of the model pipeline.
-Training data can be affected by data breaches and bias, training can be affected by improper training, the model can be affected by privacy breaches, deployment by system disruption and shifts on real-world data, and results by model stealing.
+Training data can be affected by data breaches and bias,training can be affected by improper training, the model can be affected by privacy breaches, deployment by system disruption and shifts on real-world data, and results by model stealing.
 In the scope of this paper, we will implement human-imperceptible attacks through projected gradient descent and patch attacks, both of which will be covered in the Methods section of this report.

 ### Theory: Adversarial Attacks